 A common misunderstanding we make while discussing hand tools is to consider a file and a rasp as the same thing.
 Although both of these tools perform similar tasks, each one performs a specific type of function.
-The primary difference between a rasp from a file is that rasps are primarily for wood, but files are for metal.
+The primary difference between a rasp and a file is that rasps are primarily for wood, but files are for metal.

 You can find different types of rasps for completing various tasks.
 In this article, we attempt to familiarize the newcomer to woodworking with the difference between woodworking rasps and files.
 Even if you are not a newbie, you will find some interesting information here about files and rasps.

 There are numerous forums on the internet, where you can observe a lot of discussion on this topic.
 When you finish reading this article, you should have a fair idea of a rasp vs file.
 You will also be aware of the specific function of each of these two tools and the different types under each category.
 Finally, we go over the pros and cons of each group.

 When it comes to woodworking files, you need to know one thing.
-Unlike several tools dedicated to woodworking, there is no such thing as a woodworking file even though many people loosely interchange the terms file and rasp.
-We loosely refer to a category of files because they are used to sharpen metal tools used for woodworking.
+Unlike several tools dedicated to woodworking, there is no such thing as a “woodworking file” even though many people loosely interchange the terms file and rasp.
+We refer to a category of files because they are used to sharpen metal tools used for woodworking.